Voltage Source (Three-Phase)

 Source harmonics — generation of higher harmonics

-Harmonic magnitude to peak magnitude ratios - ratios of the amplitudes of the higher harmonics to the amplitude of the main harmonic
+Harmonic magnitude to peak magnitude ratios — the ratio of the amplitudes of the higher harmonics to the amplitude of the main

-Vector-string of ratios of amplitudes of higher harmonics to the amplitude of the main one.
+A vector is a string of ratios of the amplitudes of the higher harmonics to the amplitude of the fundamental.